-Identifying what benefits you are looking for out of your probiotic will help you single out the specific strains you need.
+Identifying what benefits you are looking to get from your probiotic will help you single out the specific strains you need.

 - Is the bacteria that I am buying shelf stable?
-‘Cause if not -any food manufacturer can add live probiotics at the point of manufacturing, but then after a couple of days this bacteria will die, since some of them require a particular environment to survive (but some species are actually shelf stable, so look for the right ones).
+Any food manufacturer can add live probiotics at the point of manufacturing, but then after a couple of days this bacteria will die, since some of them require a particular environment to survive (but some species are actually shelf stable, so look for the right ones).

 - Is the bacteria acid resistant?
 Can it survive the acidity of our stomach and reach our gut where it is supposed to have its magic effect?

-- Are the bacteria resilient?
-I mean, can it colonise our gut and stay there and even start a new family?
+- Is the bacteria resilient?
+Meaning can it colonise our gut and stay there and even start a new family?
 Or do we have to consume it every single day to achieve the positive benefits?

 - What is the right dosage of probiotics that I should take?
 Have you ever heard of the term CFU?
 It stands for Colony Forming Unit of each living bacteria.
 The dosage of a probiotic is based on this CFU count and research says that successful results have been achieved when using dosages between 107–1011 CFU/day (This seems to be quite a lot, but at least we are increasing the survival chances of some bacteria).

 - Is there any evidence supporting your Bacteria Strain?
 You need research proving that a particular type of bacteria can have a positive effect on a particular functionality (e.g. can improve IBS symptoms).
 It is extremely important to do your homework before going shopping for probiotics!